Loltolo-Lesapiti/Bookstore/README.md

-# Bookstore: add reducers and actions
+# Bookstore: Use Redux in React components.

-in this milestone of the Bookstore app development.
-I configured Redux Store and wrote actions and reducer for adding and removing books.
+In this milestone of the Bookstore app project.
+I used Redux store to display books and added some UI elements to my components to make them dispatch actions.
+A user can add and can also remove a book on button click.

 ## Built with